Ultimate Road to Hana Packing List

 5. Comfortable Hiking Clothes and Coverup

-There are a lot of fun hiking trails throughout the Road to Hana so bring some hiking clothes with you.
-I would suggest bringing a cute coverup for the beach along with tank top and shorts for any hiking portions.
+There are a lot of fun hiking trails throughout the Road to Hana, so bring some hiking clothes with you.
+I would suggest bringing a cute coverup for the beach along with a tank top and shorts for any hiking portions.
 I also recently just got these shorts, which look good on!

 6. Sandals and Shoes